Severe storms may pose a threat to solar eclipse viewers | KRDO

 On Monday, viewers will first see a partial eclipse, in which the moon appears to take a “bite” out of the sun, which can last between 70 and 80 minutes, NASA says.

-Then, the total solar eclipse will last between 3½ and 4 minutes for viewers directly in the path of totality, says NASA.
-Viewers will be able to glimpse the sun’s corona, its ultrahot outer atmosphere, which emits a glow that can be seen around the moon.
+Then, the total solar eclipse will last between 3-and-a-half and 4 minutes for viewers directly in the path of totality, says NASA.
+Viewers will be able to glimpse the sun’s corona, its ultra-hot outer atmosphere, which emits a glow that can be seen around the moon.

 CNN’s Zoe Sottile contributed to this report.